Why Use Delay Balancing

 To disable delay balancing for a subsystem within the top-level DUT subsystem, disable delay balancing at the model level.
 When you disable delay balancing for the model, the validation model does not compensate for latency inserted in the generated model due to optimizations or block implementations.
 The validation model can therefore show mismatches between the original model and generated model.

-To disable delay balancing for a subsystem within the top-level DUT subsystem:
+The workflow for disabling delay balancing for a subsystem within the top-level DUT subsystem is:

 Disable delay balancing for the model.